rochus-keller/Luon/Readme.md

 ### Support

 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/Luon/issues or send an email to the author.

+### License

+Luon is available under GPL 2 or 3.
+The runtime libraries in the runtime subfolder, in addition, are available under MPL or LGPL.

+### Additional Credits

+- [LuaJIT](http://luajit.org) is Copyright © 2005-2023 Mike Pall, released under the MIT open source license.
+- [LeanQt](https://github.com/rochus-keller/LeanQt) is based on Qt, which is Copyright (C) 2016 by The Qt Company Ltd, 2008 by Nokia Corporation and/or its subsidiary(-ies), 1992-2005 by Trolltech AS, and many individual contributors around the world.